Never Alone (2 Brothers on the 4th Floor song): Chart performance

 "Never Alone" was one of the group's most successful singles, along with "Dreams (Will Come Alive)", charting on several continents.
 In Europe, it peaked at number two in the group's native Netherlands, being held off reaching the top spot by Paul de Leeuw/Annie De Rooy's "Ik Wil Niet Dat Je Liegt/Waarheen Waarvoor".
 It spent three weeks at that position and ten weeks inside the top 10.
 The single also entered the top 10 in Belgium, reaching number three.
 Additionally, it was a top 20 hit in Italy (16) and a top 40 hit in Sweden (38), as well as on the Eurochart Hot 100, where it peaked at number 31 in February 1994.
 But on the European Dance Radio Chart, the single was even more successful, reaching number three.
 Outside Europe, "Never Alone" peaked at number-one in Brazil, Israel (February 1994) and South Africa.

 Critical reception

 Larry Flick from American music magazine Billboard commented that the song "is a pure, unabashed hi-NRG anthem, pumpin' with a throaty vamp by Des'Ray and a perfunctory rap by D-Rock.
 This one is scant seconds away from exploding worldwide—and it is still available for U.S. picking.
 Act fast..."
 Maria Jimenez from Music & Media described the group's sound as "a pumped sound somewhere between Culture Beat and 2 Unlimited", and added that "the familiar male rapper/female singer combination" drive their album Dreams.

 Music video

-A black-and-white music video was produced to promote the single.
-It features D-Rock and Des'Ray performing on the beach in Mexico.
+A black-and-white music video was produced to promote the single, featuring group members D-Rock and Des'Ray performing on the beach in Mexico.
 In between, different local people appear.
 The video was later published on YouTube in 2010 and by May 2023, it had generated more than eight million views.